 Udemy’s popularity suggests that a lot of people are taking advantage of these sales – and why wouldn’t you?

-But could there be reasoning behind Udemy’s sales strategy?
+But could there be the reasoning behind Udemy’s sales strategy?

 Here’s the Udemy pricing model in a nutshell: offer a wide range of online courses at low prices and have millions of students enroll vs offering courses with higher prices and fewer students.